joewilaj/nbaGNNs/README.md

 conda env create -f deepnba.yml

-*Vegas Lines are not used in NCAA Model.
+*Vegas Lines are not used in NCAA models.
 To update data use this fork of sportsipy: https://github.com/joewilaj/sportsipy